amandaguglieri/hackinglife/docs/process-capabilities.md

 find /usr/bin /usr/sbin /usr/local/bin /usr/local/sbin -type f -exec getcap {} \;
 ```

-Example in [HackTheBox: nunchucks](htb-nunchucks.md) in which perl command has " cap_setuid+ep" capabilities, which means that at some point may run as sudo.
+Example in "HackTheBox: nunchucks" in which perl command has " cap_setuid+ep" capabilities, which means that at some point may run as sudo.

 | **Capability**         | **Description**                                                                                                                                           |